 Ross Peddicord - Executive Director, Maryland Horse Industry Board

-Terry Hasseltine, CSEE - Executive Director, Maryland Sports / VP of Marketing & Communications, MSA
+Terry Hasseltine, CSEE, CTA - Executive Director, Maryland Sports / VP of Marketing & Communications, MSA

-Ashley Harper Cottrell, CSEE - Project Manager, Maryland Sports / Creative & Web Master, MSA
+Ashley Harper Cottrell, CSEE, CTA - Project Manager, Maryland Sports / Creative & Web Manager, MSA

 Trish Gilbert - Co-President, Fair Hill International; FEI Steward